MarileneK/git-cheatsheet/README.md

 ```
 What will happen here?
 It will make a copy of your project in this new branch.
 All the changes in your code will only affect this "copy"/"version" of the project.

 Yay!
 You can start working on your branch!
-Then,
+Then, as soon as you are done with coding a feature, you can go the next part (3.2.).

 #### 3.2.
 Start saving your work on GitHub <a name="title3.2"></a>